-Family, friends plead for tips in man’s ’16 shooting death
+Family pleads for tips in man’s ’16 killing

 It’s been one year since Darrin Wyatt was shot to death in his home in Detroit.